 Dr. Julie Bettinger, PhD, MPH is an Associate Professor at the Vaccine Evaluation Center in the Department of Pediatrics at the University of British Columbia and a Michael Smith Foundation for Health Research Scholar.
 She is an infectious disease epidemiologist whose research interests include vaccine safety and vaccine preventable diseases, as well as attitudes and beliefs around immunization uptake and use.
 She is the epidemiologist for the Canadian Immunization Monitoring Program, Active (IMPACT), an active surveillance network for vaccine preventable diseases and vaccine adverse events in 12 tertiary care pediatric hospitals across Canada and the lead investigator for CIRN’s Canadian National Vaccine Safety (CANVAS) network, which monitors the safety of influenza vaccines each year.

-Devon Haag, MSc is the manager of the BC Online Sexual Health Services Program in Clinical Prevention Services at the BC Centre for Disease Control (BCCDC).
+Devon Haag, MSc is the Digital Public Health Manager at the BC Centre for Disease Control (BCCDC).
 She is responsible for the development, implementation and operation of SmartSexResource.com, the BCCDC’s provincial sexual health website, and GetCheckedOnline.com, an online STI/HIV testing service.
 In her work both within and beyond the BCCDC, Devon strives to de-stigmatize and normalize the conversation about sexual health.

 Dr. Dirk van Niekirk, MB, ChB, Mmed, FFPath, LMCC, FRCPC, received his training in Pretoria and Cape Town, South Africa and has 23 years experience as a practicing Anatomic Pathologist.
 He is the Medical Leader for the Cervical Cancer Screening Program in British Columbia and the Director of the Cervical Cancer Screening Laboratory of British Columbia.
 Involved with the HPV FOCAL trial as co-investigator and as one of the study pathologists.
 Interested in population based screening and the use of primary HPV-based molecular screening for cervical cancer.
 Leader of a guidelines group involved in introduction of HPV based screening in BC and the development of an implementation business plan.